 2. Pay the $30 non-refundable application fee at the time of application

-• Completed on the online application (highly encouraged to write out prior to copy/paste into online application):
+• Completed within the online application (highly encouraged to write out prior to copy/paste into online application):

 • Relevance of career goals—How do you plan to utilize your counseling degree?